 - 1/2 cup Light olive oil

 - 1/2 tsp Baking soda

 - 1 pinch Salt

 - Preheat over to 350 degrees F/180 degree C

 - Slightly butter the muffin tins

-- Add the sugar to this date mixture and mix well.
+- Add the sugar and oil to this date mixture and mix well.